josherrickson/stata-mixed/stata_markdown/02-fitting-mixed-models.md

 1. Do you have a large enough sample size to include fixed effects (recall the rule of 10-20 observations per predictor.
 If each person in your data has no more than 2 observations, that's far too many fixed effects)?
-2. Do you need to actually estimate the inercept within each group, as opposed to just controlling for group differences?
+2. Do you need to actually estimate the intercept within each group, as opposed to just controlling for group differences?
 (We can always [predict random effects](#predicting_the_random_ effects) but that's not as powerful as estimating.)

 If the answer to both these are No, include as random effects.